Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 cones- perceive color.

-The cones are slowly excited and only with bright light.
+The cones are excited slowly and only by bright light.
 They are able to perceive color.
 There are three types of cones in the retina.
-The former perceive red, the latter - green, the third - blue.
+The first perceive the color red, the second - green, the third - blue.
 Depending on the degree of excitation of the cones and the combination of irritations, the eye perceives different colors and shades.

-The rods and cones in the retina of the eye are intermixed, but in some places they are very densely located, in others they are rare or absent altogether.
-For each nerve fiber there are about 8 cones and about 130 rods.
+The rods and cones in the retina of the eye are mixed together, but in some places they are very densely located, in others they are rare or absent altogether.
+For each nerve fiber there are approximately 8 cones and about 130 rods.

-In the area of macular there are no rods on the retina - only cones, here the eye has the greatest visual acuity and the best perception of color.
-Therefore, the eyeball is in continuous motion, so that the part of the object under consideration falls on the macula.
+In area macular spot There are no rods on the retina - only cones; here the eye has the greatest visual acuity and the best color perception.
+Therefore, the eyeball is in continuous motion, so that the part of the object being examined falls on the macula.
 As you move away from the macula, the density of the rods increases, but then decreases.

-In low light, only rods are involved in the process of vision (twilight vision), and the eye does not distinguish between colors, vision turns out to be achromatic (colorless).
+In low light, only rods are involved in the vision process (twilight vision), and the eye does not distinguish colors, vision turns out to be achromatic (colorless).

-Nerve fibers leave the rods and cones, which, when combined, form the optic nerve.
-The exit point from the retina of the optic nerve is called optic disc...
-There are no light-sensitive elements in the area of the optic nerve head.
+Nerve fibers extend from the rods and cones, which unite to form the optic nerve.
+The place where the optic nerve exits the retina is called optic disc.
+There are no photosensitive elements in the area of the optic nerve head.
 Therefore, this place does not give a visual sensation and is called blind spot.

 Muscles of the eye

-oculomotor muscles- three pairs of striated skeletal muscles that attach to the conjunctiva; carry out the movement of the eyeball;
+oculomotor muscles- three pairs of striated skeletal muscles that are attached to the conjunctiva; carry out movement of the eyeball;

-pupil muscles- smooth muscles of the iris (circular and radial), which change the diameter of the pupil;
+pupil muscles- smooth muscles of the iris (circular and radial), changing the diameter of the pupil;

-The circular muscle (constrictor) of the pupil is innervated by parasympathetic fibers from the oculomotor nerve, and the radial muscle (dilator) of the pupil is innervated by the fibers of the sympathetic nerve.
-The iris thus regulates the amount of light entering the eye; in strong, bright light, the pupil narrows and restricts the flow of rays, and in weak light it expands, making it possible to penetrate more rays.
-The diameter of the pupil is affected by the hormone adrenaline.
-When a person is in excited state(with fear, anger, etc.), the amount of adrenaline in the blood increases, and this causes the pupil to dilate.
+The circular muscle (contractor) of the pupil is innervated by parasympathetic fibers from the oculomotor nerve, and the radial muscle (dilator) of the pupil is innervated by fibers of the sympathetic nerve.
+The iris thus regulates the amount of light entering the eye; in strong, bright light, the pupil narrows and limits the entry of rays, and in weak light, it expands, allowing more rays to penetrate.
+The diameter of the pupil is influenced by the hormone adrenaline.
+When a person is in excited state(during fear, anger, etc.), the amount of adrenaline in the blood increases, and this causes the pupil to dilate.

 The movements of the muscles of both pupils are controlled from one center and occur synchronously.
-Therefore, both pupils always dilate or narrow in the same way.
-Even if only one eye is exposed to bright light, the pupil of the other eye also narrows.
+Therefore, both pupils always dilate or contract equally.
+Even if you apply bright light to only one eye, the pupil of the other eye also narrows.

-The optic nerve is a conductor of light stimuli from the eye to the visual center and contains sensory fibers.
+The optic nerve conducts light stimuli from the eye to the visual center and contains sensory fibers.

-Moving away from the posterior pole of the eyeball, the optic nerve leaves the orbit and, entering the cranial cavity, through the optic canal, together with the same nerve on the other side, forms a cross ( chiasm).
-After the intersection, the optic nerves continue into visual tracts...
-The optic nerve is connected with the nuclei of the diencephalon, and through them - with the cerebral cortex.
+Moving away from the posterior pole of the eyeball, the optic nerve leaves the orbit and, entering the cranial cavity, through the optic canal, together with the same nerve on the other side, forms a chiasm ( chiasmus).
+After the chiasm, the optic nerves continue in visual tracts.
+The optic nerve is connected to the nuclei of the diencephalon, and through them to the cerebral cortex.

-Each optic nerve contains the totality of all processes nerve cells retina of one eye.
-In the area of the chiasm, an incomplete intersection of fibers occurs, and in the composition of each optic tract there are about 50% of the fibers of the opposite side and the same number of fibers of its side.
+Each optic nerve contains the totality of all its processes nerve cells retina of one eye.
+In the area of the chiasm, an incomplete crossover of fibers occurs, and each optic tract contains about 50% of the fibers of the opposite side and the same number of fibers of the same side.

 Central department